 The page has been translated by Gen AI.

-This user guide explains how to use and call the Public / Private Endpoint of Secrets Manager.
+This user guide explains how to use and invoke the Public/Private endpoints of Secrets Manager.

 Caution

-• Public Endpoint can be called in an environment where internet communication is possible.
+• Public Endpoint can be called from an environment that can communicate over the Internet.

-• Private Endpoint can only be called from Samsung Cloud Platform VMs.
+• Private Endpoint can only be called from a Samsung Cloud Platform VM.

 Describes the prerequisite configuration items required when calling the Secrets Manager endpoint.